-2. Literature review
+1.1 Literature review

-In this paper, we are interested in the cluster analysis method for longitudinal data using a nonparametric cubic B-spline function, but not with common methods such as the K-mean method.
-We used the method proposed by Zhu and Qu in 2018, and we will investigate whether clustering using penal functions applies to cubic B-spline; we are developing the method by applying it to cubic B-spline functions.
+In this paper, we are interested in the method of cluster analysis for longitudinal data using a nonparametric cubic B-spline function, but not with the common methods such as the K-mean method, we used the method proposed by Zhu and Qu (2018) and we will investigate whether the method of clustering using penal functions applies to cubic B-spline, that is, we are developing the method by applying it to cubic B-spline functions.

-Many studies have been conducted in the field of longitudinal data cluster analysis, such as Abraham et al. [10] collected data with a focus on the functional nature of clusters, and the method was based on a two-stage compilation: the B-spline data function and the division of model coefficients using the K-means algorithm.
-Fitzmaurice and Ravichandran [8] sought to investigate repeated measures of heart patients and changes in liver function over a 12-month.
-Genolini et al. [11] compared artificial data to real data (epidemiological data) using the kml design, an application for determining paths of longitudinal data using k-means.
-Ali and Abd al-Sattar [4] studied the mixed linear parametric and nonparametric models (kernel functions) to analyze wind speed data in Iraq that take the form of repeated measurements over the years.
-Eight meteorological stations were chosen randomly from all stations in Iraq.
-Hence, the researchers assumed that each cluster would represent a station for twelve months, and preference was chosen using the mean squared error (MSE).
-Coffey et al. [7] provided an alternate method for aggregating gene expression patterns over time using linear mixed effects models and p-spline smoothing [12].
-Schramm and Vial [13] offered another study that used an extended baseline for treatment efficacy clustering in longitudinal data.
-Zhu and Qu [14] suggested a grouping approach that uses the pairwise clustering penalty on the nonparametric model coefficients to construct subgroups on clustering profiles of longitudinal data subgroups.
-Mohamed and Mohammed [15] conducted a study in which they used kernel methods by the k-means method for cluster analysis, which is aimed at clustering observations in the same cluster that data are homogeneous and not homogeneous with the other clusters in nonlinear data, a method algorithm with k-means is misleading, so they used kernel methods.
-Because of its mathematical tractability in estimating marginal distributions, Zhang et al. [16] presented a copula kernel mixture model (CKMM) for clustering multivariate longitudinal data in cases where variables exhibit high autocorrelation using Gaussian copula.
+Many studies have been conducted in the field of longitudinal data cluster analysis, such as: Abraham et al (2003) collected data with a focus on the functional nature of clusters^[7], and the method was based on a two-stage compilation: the B-spline data function and the division of model coefficients using the K-means algorithm.
+Fitzmaurice and Ravichandran (2008) sought to investigate repeated measures of heart patients as well as changes in liver function over a 12-month period.
+The researchers Genilonini and Falissard (2010) compared artificial data to real data (epidemiological data) using the kml design, which is an application for determining paths of longitudinal data using k-means.
+Ali and Abd al-Sattar (2014) studied the mixed linear parametric and non-parametric models (kernel functions) to analyze wind speed data in Iraq that take the form of repeated measurements over the years.
+Eight meteorological stations were chosen at random from all stations in Iraq, so the researchers assumed that each cluster would represent a station for twelve months, and preference was chosen using the mean squared error (MSE).
+Coffey et al. (2014) provided an alternate method for aggregating gene expression patterns over time using linear mixed effects models and p-spline smoothin g [13].
+Schramm and Vial (2015) offered another study that used an extended baseline as a strategy for treatment efficacy clustering in longitudinal data.
+Zhu and Qu (2018) suggested a grouping approach that uses the pairwise clustering penalty on the non-parametric model coefficients to construct subgroups on clustering profiles of longitudinal data subgroups.
+Mohamed and Mohammed (2020) conducted a study in which they used kernel methods by the k-means method for cluster analysis, which is aimed at clustering observations in the same cluster that data are homogeneous and not homogeneous with the other clusters, in nonlinear data, a method algorithm with k-means is misleading, so they used kernel methods.
+Because of its mathematical tractability in estimating marginal distributions, Zhan et al (2023) presented a copula kernel mixture model (CKMM) for clustering multivariate longitudinal data in cases where variables exhibit high autocorrelation using Gaussian copula.

 The problem of this research is how to use one of the partial clustering methods and apply it to the cubic B-spline method.
-However, most penalty methods used in penalty aggregation are common, so the idea was to use modern penalty functions, which were not dealt with in data collection.
+But most of the penalty methods used in penalty aggregation are common, so the idea was to use modern penalty functions.
+Which was not dealt with in the field of data collection.

-The research aims to achieve two primary outcomes:
+The research aims to achieve two main outcomes: